apache/mina-sshd/README.md

 ```

-You can also use the `ScpCommandFactory` on top of your own `CommandFactory` by placing your command factory as a **delegate** of the `ScpCommandFactory`.
-The `ScpCommandFactory` will intercept SCP commands and execute them by itself, while passing all other commands to (your) delegate `CommandFactory`
+One can also use the `ScpCommandFactory` on top of one's own `CommandFactory` by placing the command factory as a **delegate** of the `ScpCommandFactory`.
+The `ScpCommandFactory` will intercept SCP commands and execute them by itself, while passing all other commands to the delegate `CommandFactory`

 ```java